Framework and guidance: P2: Target setting & performance management

 Reporting metrics and targets associated with nature-related risks and opportunities

-The TNFD draft disclosure recommendations, like those recommended for climate-related risks and opportunities by the TCFD, requires organisations to:
+The Metrics and Targets pillar of the TNFD draft recommended disclosures, like those recommended for climate-related risks and opportunities by the TCFD, requires organisations to:

-“Describe the targets used by the organisation to manage nature-related risks and opportunities and performance against those targets” (Metrics & Targets B).
+C: “Describe the targets and goals used by the organisation to manage nature-related dependencies, impacts, risks and opportunities and its performance against these”.

 Target setting approaches